Skip to content Skip to Chat

 What Is Computer Forensics?

 If you’ve ever watched a true crime documentary, you might associate the term “forensics” with investigators gathering physical evidence at a crime scene.
-Computer forensics does involve investigation, but instead of collecting fingerprints or DNA, computer forensics professionals uncover information stored in digital assets.
+Computer forensics also involves investigation, but instead of collecting fingerprints or DNA, professionals in this field uncover information stored in digital assets.

 Computer forensics professionals use sophisticated computer science techniques to extract information from computers, smartphones, network servers, and databases.
 The evidence discovered through computer forensics is often used during legal proceedings, but computer forensics may also support data recovery efforts after a system crash or file loss.